agrbin/snapscale-article/README.md

 ## The goal

-I am writing this post to share my thoughts about:
+This post shares my thoughts about:

 * ML principles for real-world applications

-In this article, I explain that unless you are writing a school project, or sharpening your ML skills, the textbook ML challenges in the real world projects come last.
-Also, expect that ML engineering will be dominated by data transform and evaluation framework.
+Unless you are writing a school project, or sharpening your ML skills, the textbook ML challenges in the real world projects come last.
+Engineering will be dominated by data transform and evaluation framework.

 * The state of ML tools today available on Google Cloud

-If the above sounds pessimistic to you, and you really wanted to show-off your ML skills on a real-world project coming up in your company, I have more bad news.
-All the cool things were already implemented by the cloud services, and they are giving it almost for free.
-Again, your time will be spent on massaging the data.
-The Google Cloud AutoML Object Detection and their whole AI Platform worked surprisingly well!
+The Google Cloud AutoML Object Detection and their whole AI Platform worked surprisingly well for me!
 Even bigger surprise is that the trained models can be exported so you can use a runtime on your own to run them!
+Once again, engineering time in real world applications will be spent on massaging the data.

 * Rotation-invariant algorithm to detect a display on the image and read the weight value written on it

-Existing solutions for OCR-ing displays didn't tackle image orientation and display localization problem.
-All input images were always digits that are centered in the image and rotated upright.
 In this article, I describe a robust solution for display orientation localization which is a preprocessor for the digit detection problem.
 If you are hungry for challenges this might be a piece of good news - setting up inputs and targets for ML models is a different challenge for every application.
 Picking a smart way to set the target labels might be your 5 minutes of ML fame!

 ### Targeted audience